Protecting your business, yourself, employees, and customers during this time.

 Because of the scale of the repercussions of COVID-19, federal and other large-scale resources might be overwhelmed in the coming months.
 For this reason, local assistance might be an easier access point for relief.

 In addition to the Small Business Adminstration’s local offices, look for community groups of small business owners in your area on Facebook, Nextdoor, and through your city.
 If your business falls into a specific category such as women-owned, restaurant owners, or contract work, look for communities specific to the work you do.
 Be vocal and ask questions.
 Our communities will be our biggest champions in times like these.

-As the situation around COVID-19 develops, Next will remain committed to providing you with support for your insurance needs and relevant information.
+As the situation around COVID-19 develops, Next will remain committed to providing you with support for your business insurance needs and relevant information.
 You can find more information and further resources at OSHA and Red Cross.